 Visitor letters are NOT required to obtain a visitor visa (B-2) to invite family and friends to your commencement ceremony.

 However, if you would like to provide a letter as part of the visa application you may write your own using the template at this link: https://www.ucmo.edu/offices/graduate-and-international-student-services/internal-resources/student/visitor-letter-template-022020.docm.

 Additional information about visitor visas may be found on the U.S. Department of State website: https://travel.state.gov/content/visas/en/visit/visitor.html

-Effective February 10, 2020, the University of Central Missouri (UCM) will no longer issue visitor visa letters, as the consulates do not require letters provided by the university for the processing of B-2 visitor visas.
+The University of Central Missouri (UCM) does not issue visitor visa letters, as the consulates do not require letters provided by the university for the processing of B-2 visitor visas.
 Guidance from immigration authorities states that universities should avoid becoming involved in visitor visa processing.

 If you require proof of enrollment at UCM for your visitor visa application, you can print a copy of your current schedule from MyCentral from either the UCM Home tab (My Class Schedule in the center column), or your unofficial transcript or the Central Degree Audit from the Student Profile box in the Records/Registration page.

 The Registrar’s Office will not provide enrollment verification letters because the documents listed above provide this information.

 If you require proof that you have made a graduation application for your visitor visa application, you can print a copy of your graduation application review email that you received from firstname.lastname@example.org.